davesmith/Respond/README.md

 media query blocks - except for those already being media query blocks.
 Depending on the screen size the media query block queries are modified.

+Additionally the following code was used to prevent IE6 complaining: Preventing The IE6 CSS Background Flicker: http://davidwalsh.name/preventing-css-background-flicker

 ### Caveats
 1. Avoid having stylesheet link elements with an empty href (like anyone would anyway) it might mess with IE8.